Who is required to get the vaccine

 I currently telework full-time in my job.
 Does this mandate apply to me?

-Providing proof of vaccination and the online attestation process
+Providing proof of vaccination

 I am fully vaccinated.
 Who do I contact to verify my status?